Your prepper pantry? Filled to the brim.

 Like we mentioned above, the last thing you wanna do is attract unwanted attention from desperate folks.

-You could go for a regular backpack if you wanna blend in, but make sure that it's sturdy and comfortable enough to carry even in long distances.
-Messenger bags are also an option if you wanna stay on the down-low, but they’re not the most comfortable pieces of gear based on our experience.
+Go for a regular backpack if you wanna blend in, but make sure that it's sturdy and comfortable enough to carry even in long distances.
+Messenger bags are also an option if you wanna stay on the down-low, but they’re not the most comfortable based on our experience.

-Remember, your goal is to be a gray man and blend in with your surroundings—and NOT to look like Rambo on a mission.
+Remember, your goal is to be a gray man and blend in with your surroundings— NOT look like Rambo on a mission.

 Got all that?
 Now let’s take a look at what your get home bag contents should look like: